Frequently Asked Questions

 Is there any financial means testing for grants – either as an individual school leader or for the families my school will serve?

-While grant award amounts will reflect the specific financial needs, budgets, and circumstances of each school, there is no means testing requirement for Teacher Leaders.
-On the contrary, part of the goal of the Black Wildflowers Fund and Wildflower Schools is to help Black educators experience greater economic prosperity and find pathways to higher professional compensation levels.
+While grant award amounts will reflect the specific financial needs, budgets, and circumstances of each school, there is no means testing requirement.
+On the contrary, a central goal of Black Wildflowers Fund is to ensure Early Childhood Educators experience greater economic prosperity and find pathways to higher professional compensation levels.

 As part of the Wildflower principles, we do envision that schools serve at least ⅔ students who live in below median-income households and at least ⅓ from low-income households.
 Many microschools in Wildflowers Network serve a much higher share of families who earn low incomes, often operating in states with generous public funding streams or via public charters.

-What is my commitment to Black Wildflowers Fund if I accept a grant?
+What is my commitment to Black Wildflowers Fund (BWF) if I accept a grant?

-Knowing our liberation and futures are bound up together, we will embrace every member of the Black Wildflowers community as enthusiastic champions of the Fund.
-This may include hosting funders, potential Teacher Leaders, members of the media or other partners in your school, sharing photos/stories, and being storytellers for this movement.
+Knowing our liberation and futures are bound up together, we will embrace every member of the BWF community as enthusiastic champions of the Fund.
+This may include hosting funders, emerging School Founders, members of the media or other BWF community members in your school, sharing photos/stories, and being storytellers for this movement.
 Members also commit to being active participants in this collective work, by attending convenings, sharing advice and supporting their peers with connections and support as needed.

 What is the likely size of grants offered?

-Grants will increase as we build and secure philanthropic investments for the fund.
-We expect there to be a range in the size of the school startup grant sizes we award based on the application.
-We fall in the range of $25,000-$35,000.
+Grants will increase as we build and secure philanthropic investments.
+We expect there to be a range in the size of the school startup grant awards falling between the range of $25,000-$60,000.
 Black Wildflowers Fund aspires to ensure that our grantees open schools from a place of abundance and will want to understand how School Founders are leveraging various sources of capital to fund their schools.

 When can I apply for a school start-up grant?